Linux

 podman pod logs -f unbound

-You can also check if DNS queries are being properly processed by doing:
+You can also test if DNS queries are being processed by Unbound with the dig command:

 dig @localhost -p 1053 google.com